Local Resources

 Community Environmental Council (CEC): This nonprofit with more than 50 years of leadership on the Central Coast is working to reverse the climate crisis.
 This is a go-to hub for whatever you want to know about environmental policies, issues, programs, and more. cecsb.org

-Electrify Your Life: This CEC program gives guidance on tax credits and incentives for energy-efficient upgrades and electric vehicle and e-bike purchases.
-Free to residents of Santa Barbara, San Luis Obispo, and Ventura counties in English and Spanish.
-Fill out an interest form at cecsb.org/electrify-your-life
+Electrify Your Life: This CEC program gives guidance on tax credits and incentives for energy-efficient upgrades and electric vehicle and e-bike purchases. cecsb.org/electrify-your-life.

 Lawn Rebate: Apply in advance through the City of Santa Barbara to get paid to remove your lawn. santabarbaraca.gov/lawnrebate

-Library of Things: The Santa Barbara Public Library offers an assortment of objects that you can borrow and then return.
-Want to try a new instrument?
-Go on a fishing trip?
-Bring binoculars on a hike?
-Borrow items and avoid buying things you may not use again.
+Library of Things: The Santa Barbara Public Library offers an assortment of objects that you can borrow and then return, including instruments, binoculars, and fishing gear.
 40 E. Anapamu St., Santa Barbara, library.santabarbaraca.gov/books-more/library-things

-Sustainability and Resilience Department: The City of Santa Barbara is spearheading a range of sustainability initiatives, from promoting alternative transportation to investing in clean energy to implementing climate adaptation solutions.
-Find comprehensive information on projects and resources for taking action, sign up for news about programs and events, explore volunteer opportunities, and keep up to date on the latest waste services online. sustainability.santabarbaraca.gov
+Sustainability and Resilience Department: The City of Santa Barbara is spearheading a range of sustainability initiatives, from promoting alternative transportation to investing in clean energy to implementing climate adaptation solutions. sustainability.santabarbaraca.gov

 Get Hooked: This subscription offers delivery or pickup of local seafood that you can customize based on your taste and schedule. gethookedseafood.com